sdelrio/jenkinsci-docker/README.md

 # Customize it

-- `ENV DOCKER_VERSION 1.11.0`: Version of the docker to include inside the jenkins docker
+- `ENV DOCKER_VERSION 1.11.0`: Version of the docker to include inside the jenkins docker.
-- `ENV DOCKER_GID`: GID number for docker group
+- `ENV DOCKER_GID`: GID number for docker group.
+- `plugins.txt`: Plugins to load by default.
+- `custom.groovy`: To configure start workers on master (or disable if set to 0).